wimgielis/PythonScript_NotepadPlusPlus/README.md

 - DeleteText.py (alt-d):
 Select text, press Alt-d and in the whole file it will be removed.
 Much faster than Replace with an empty string and making sure the checkbox with regex/normal/extended is right, etc.

+- QuickReplace.py (alt-v):
+The selected text will be replaced in the whole file with a chosen text (case sensitive search, no regex)

 - DuplicateTab.py (alt-t):
 Duplicate the text in the current tab as a new tab, immediately to the right and enable the same language syntax (if any)